echopen/echopen_prototyping/stable/guide_hardware.md

 * Format the RedPitaya SD card in FAT-32
 * Refer to [these instructions](https://github.com/echopen/PRJ-medtec_kit/tree/master/installation/linux_user) section **prepare the RedPitaya** to install the OS.
 * Download [this folder](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/modules/software/CFG-aquarium_kit/redpitaya).
-Launch a terminal an go to this repo on your computer \(with a Linux OS\) then copy the executable on the RedPitaya and run it.
+Launch a terminal and go to this repo on your computer \(with a Linux OS\) then copy the executable on the RedPitaya and run it.
 You must first connect to RedPitaya wifi network, pass redpitaya.

 ## Mechanics

 ### Setup

-To complete the kit, one have to 3D print some pieces locate on PRJ-medtec\_kit/mecanic/modules.
-At least we need MDL-motor\_support, MDL-rod\_fixation and MDL-transducer\_support, with these modules we have the stricilly minimum device to make measurement in an acquarium.
-Use the .stl files present in the different folders for 3d printing them.
-Note that for the moment MDL-transducer\_support will have to be adapted for your own transducer because we have not « serial » transducers to ship with our kit yet.
+To complete the kit, one has to 3D-print some pieces located in PRJ-medtec\_kit/mecanic/modules.
+At least we need MDL-motor\_support, MDL-rod\_fixation and MDL-transducer\_support, with these modules we have the strictly minimal device to make a measurement in an aquarium.
+Use the .stl files present in the different folders for 3d-printing them.
+Note that for the moment, MDL-transducer\_support will have to be adapted for your own transducer because we have no « serial » transducers to ship with our kit yet.
 One can do that by using freecad \(open the .igs file\) modify and then export in .stl file \(mesh formats files\).

-First print MDL-motor\_support, at the end it will look to something like that:
+First print MDL-motor\_support, at the end it will look something like that:

 ![](./guide_hardware/9_Mechanic/support_RAW.jpg)

 ![](./guide_hardware/9_Mechanic/support_RAW2.jpg)

-Take off the plastique support, there is still plastic in the hole where we will put the motor :
+Take off the plastic support, there is still plastic in the hole where we will put the motor :

 ![](./guide_hardware/9_Mechanic/support_RAW3_2.jpg)